A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

-If the observed rate or fidelity falls short of the required threshold, the system responds based on a retry counter \(c\), which records the number of corrective actions that have already been taken.
-It first attempts a simple re-planning when \(c = 0\), then gradually decreases or increases the target performance thresholds if needed (\(c = 1, 2\)).
-If the issue persists, the request is temporarily suspended (\(c = 3\)), followed by one final attempt at re-planning (\(c = 4\)).
+If the observed rate or fidelity falls short of the required threshold, the system increments a retry counter~$c$ and responds based on its new value, where $c=k$ denotes the $k$-th corrective action taken in response to the current performance deviation.
+The first failure ($c=1$) triggers a simple re-planning; the next two failures ($c=2, 3$) gradually decrease or increase the target performance thresholds as needed.
+If the issue persists, the request is temporarily suspended ($c=4$), followed by one final attempt at re-planning ($c=5$).
 If none of these steps succeed, the request is ultimately terminated.

-The system supports both upward and downward adjustments of thresholds: if the rate or fidelity significantly exceeds its threshold (by more than 30\%), the corresponding threshold is reduced by 10\% to free up resources.
+The system supports bidirectional threshold adjustment: if the observed rate or fidelity deviates from its target by more than $\delta$ (default $30\%$ of the target), the threshold is adjusted by $\eta$ (default $10\%$ of the target).
 This dual adjustment mechanism balances performance assurance with resource efficiency as shown in Algorithm~\ref{alg:execution-monitor}.
-In short, our design incorporates a hierarchical corrective strategy that escalates from re-planning to threshold adjustments, temporary suspension, and eventual termination.
+In short, our design incorporates a hierarchical corrective strategy that escalates from re-planning to threshold adjustments, temporary suspension, and termination.

 \para{Summary.} Thus, the Transport Layer provides clean and abstracted feedback to the Application Layer, hiding the stochastic nature of entanglement generation at lower layers.
 This abstraction enables applications to interact with the quantum network through a reliable and predictable service interface.